See all chapters of A Guide to Solvency II.

 Cross-Border Services – Reinsurance

-Members states must apply their own requirements for third country reinsurers, and there are a range of approaches — from a requirement for minimum rating, a requirement for collateral or even outright prohibition — depending on the member state in question.
+Member states must apply their own requirements for third country reinsurers, and there are a range of approaches — from a requirement for minimum rating, to a requirement for collateral or even outright prohibition — depending on the member state in question.

-Note, however, the particular treatment of reinsurers subject to regulatory regimes deemed “equivalent” for these purposes.
-See Chapter 2 of The Standard Formula: A Guide to Solvency II.
+Note, however, the particular treatment of reinsurers subject to regulatory regimes deemed “equivalent” for these purposes — see Chapter 2: Reinsurance and Risk Transfer.

 Third Country Branches – Direct Insurance